cwchentw/lightweight-cms/content/howto/how-to-upgrade-mdcms.md

 ## Things You should not Touch mostly

+If you are going to upgrade mdcms, you should not modify these things mostly:

 * *www/index.php*
 * All things under *src*
 * All things at the root path **except** *setting.php*

+*www/index.php* works as the router of mdcms, which matches between URLs and the corresponding post files on your web server.
+Modifying it improperly may cause a defunct mdcms site.

 ## Things You should Do before Update